SolbiatiAlessandro/markdown-cv/index.md

 ## Experience

+`2023, San Francisco`
+__Tech Lead, Sustainability Related Ads, Meta__
+- Started with a Hackathon, turned into a Pillar of the Social Impact org in 8 month.
+We proved that boosting Sustainability Related Ads on Facebook increase incremental revenue by $27B while incentivising sustainable shopping behaviours.
+Leading a team of 3 Senior ML Engineers + 5 XFNs, we deployed new production ML models for Ads Ranking serving 3B monthly active users and $120B ARR

 `2022, London`
-__Machine Learning Engineer, Climate Change Engineering, Meta__
+__Machine Learning Engineer, Climate Products, Meta__
-- Starting Meta's effort in contributing to climate change adaptation and mitigation.
+- Starting Meta Climate Products team effort in contributing to climate change adaptation and mitigation.
 High quality climate content understanding and distribution, natural distaster and crisis response, climate science education and others.

 `2021, London` __Machine Learning Engineer, Video Machine Learning, Facebook__
 - Developed video understand models to improve production embeddings of all Facebook videos